Birria Ramen: Where Mexico Meets Japan in a Bowl of Absolute Bliss!

 What is Birria Ramen?

-While traditional Birria hails from Mexico and Ramen from Japan, the fusion of the two started popping up in food trucks, pop-up kitchens, and restaurants across the United States in the last few years.
+While traditional Birria comes from Mexico and Ramen from Japan, the fusion of the two started popping up in food trucks, pop-up kitchens, and restaurants across the United States in the last few years.

 And the best part?
 It’s captured the hearts and palates of foodies globally, becoming a trending dish that people can’t seem to get enough of!